andreea-bodea/masters-thesis/README.md

 ## Demo: GuardRAG

-A Streamlit-based demo is available to visualize and compare the results of different privacy-preserving techniques applied to the text from the 2 datasets (Enron and BBC) and the responses of the RAG system for the two questions used to evaluate the system.
+A Streamlit-based demo is available to visualize and compare:
+- the results of different privacy-preserving techniques applied to the text from 2 datasets (Enron and BBC)
+- the responses of the RAG system for two questions used to evaluate the responses's utility and privacy leakage

 ### Installation